shadow-robot/aurora/README.md

 For Hand E/G/H software deployments on single laptop.

+To begin with, the docker_deploy playbook checks the installation status of docker.
+If docker is not installed then a new clean installation is performed.
+If the required image is private, then a valid Docker Hub account with pull credentials from Shadow Robot's Docker Hub is required.
+Then the specified docker image is pulled and a docker container is initialized.
+Finally, a desktop shortcut is generated.
+This shortcut starts the docker container and launches the hand.

 Ethercat interface

 Before running the docker_deploy playbook, the ethercat_interface parameter for the hand needs to be discovered.
 In order to do so, after plugging the hand’s ethernet cable into your machine and powering it up, please run